 Trades will only be between two organizations and may include up to 10 players from either side and/or cash.
 All players in a PBC organization are eligible to be traded.
 Players in the international complex must be promoted prior to the trade and they cannot return to a complex.

 Coaches, draft picks, and players on irrevocable waivers are not eligible to be traded.
-Teams may not retain salary for a traded player.

 Foot stomp: DO NOT waive players that you trade.
 The trade will NOT process if a player is on waivers.